GENERAL | May 16, 2022

 Patients should never feel they have received suboptimal care or were treated differently because of their race, ethnicity, or socioeconomic status.
 However, healthcare disparities are an ongoing reality for minority and underserved communities throughout the United States.

-While there is no single measure that will eliminate health disparities, the use of patient decision aids as part of the shared decision-making process can help diminish health inequalities.
+While there is no single measure that will eliminate health disparities, the use of patient decision aids as part of the shared decision making-process can help diminish health inequalities in meaningful ways:

 For individuals in minority and low-income groups, a pervasive mistrust of the healthcare system exists because of a history of bias and unethical treatment.
 That mistrust has only grown due to issues with inequitable access to quality care.

 Trust is paramount in provider-patient relationships.
 Sensing bias or being “talked down to” evokes a response of mistrust and feelings of being excluded from the medical decision-making process.
 This in turn can adversely affect access to individualized, quality care.
-Using patient-centric decision support tools can help marginalized patients feel like they are partners in the process and cultivate trust in their provider.
+Using patient-centric decision support tools can help marginalized patients feel like they are partners in the process and cultivate trust in their provider and the healthcare system.

 Implicit bias is defined as bias or prejudice resulting from “the tendency to process information or unconscious associations and feelings, even when these are contrary to one’s conscious or declared beliefs.”